Hug0Rodriguez/-langotango/journals/beau_bullit.md

 W15D1
 Today we experimented with apis that convert audio to text.
 We were able to integrate whisper after 2 hours and get sucessful text responses.
 After lunch, Peter found an easier way of speech to text with "Diction"/"Dictation".
 We are now in the process of integrating a messaging queue so for our apis talking to each other.

+W16D2
+Peter and Andrew did some front end work for authentication.
+Completed frontend auth after refactoring some of our code.
+Started work on queries for storing our data in mongoDB and accessing it correctly.
+Created Messages and Conversation Queries that will be used for data storage.